 Ancient indian hair growth secrets are no longer a secret.
-Since the beginning of time indian ladies have been using ayurvedic hair regimens consisting of herbal powders such as henna and cassia.
-If you look at Indian beauty vloggers such as Super WOW Style and Farah Dukai then you know that ayurvedic herbs are key natural herbs to growing long hair.
+Since the beginning of time indian ladies have been using herbal hair regimens consisting of herbal powders such as henna and cassia.
+If you look at Indian beauty vloggers such as Super WOW Style and Farah Dukai then you know that herbs are key natural herbs to growing long hair.
 This is great news for those of us with fine strands looking to retain length so we can grow our hair longer.
 It’s time to merge ancient Indian hair care with our African American hair care routine.

 While I’ve been using henna for a while now, I’ve only done the henna hair gloss a couple of tiems until recently.
 Add to that the cassia hair gloss that I’ve been treating my fine hair with a little over a month ago, I’m now prepared to share with you what I’ve experienced to be the differences between the Henna Hair Gloss and the Cassia Hair Gloss.